 When and where were the first pieces of jewelry created?

-As mankind progressed, jewelry made from gems began to be seen as a symbol of wealth and status as well as something to ward off evil spirits and demons.
+As mankind progressed, jewelry made from gems and precious metals began to be seen as a symbol of wealth and status as well as something to ward off evil spirits and demons.
 The first real proof we have of jewelry making is in ancient Egypt for the first Pharaohs.

 What is considered a Precious Gem?

 The term "precious gem" is usually used to describe the scarcity or monetary value of a gem.
-What is considered a precious gem, or cardinal gem as they are also called, differs depending on the part of the country you live in.
+What is considered a precious gem, differs depending on the part of the world in which you live.
 In China, for instance, Jade is the most prized gem, but in Egypt, it is turquoise.

 There are four very distinct categories that gems fall into:

-- Precious or Cardinal - Examples are: Diamond, Emerald, Ruby, Sapphire
+- Precious - Examples are: Diamond, Emerald, Ruby, Sapphire

 - Semi-Precious - Examples are: Onyx, Tigers Eye, Turquoise, and Jade